 Mahachulalongkornrajvidalaya Buddhist University

 Or MCU for short.
 (I like the short version much better!).
-Lars and I signed the forms, paid the money, and obtained our white clothes.
+Lars and I signed the forms, paid the money, and obtained our white clothes for the mediation retreat in Chiang Mai.
 In case you couldn’t guess, the shirt sizes here are not on the large side.
 The largest size shirt they have is an XL.
 I haven’t worn an U.S. sized XL since high school, so the Thailand sized XL was, let’s say, a tad small.OK, it wasn’t that small, but luckily, I was prepared, and had a mostly white shirt.
 Lars and I did not get a chance to try on the clothing, so Heidi was not able to take our picture.

 We said a quick goodbye to the girls, and we went into a room with a bunch of other people.
 When it was time, a monk appeared, and gave us a presentation about Buddhism, the MCU Meditation programme, and asked each of us to state our names, country, and experience with meditation.
 Our group had Germans, Australians, a Canadian, someone from the Czech Republic, a French person, a Brit, and three Americans.
 The mix was about 50/50 male to female.
 Most of us had little to no meditation experience, but there was one guy with over 20 years.